g-jgreen/documentation/content/iothubs/google.md

 Create the Cloud Function and push new data from your Device to your Topic.
 Now check if the data is arriving;
 Go to `https://${customerDomain}/#/resources/${deviceId}`.
 If all goes well you should see your data under `data` -> `all messages`

-## Sending state back depending on what you configured in Waylay Templates.
+## Actuating back on a device

-Quick overview on how we implement Rules in Waylay:
+In order to actuate back on a device, we will use the following template

 ![overview](/features/iothubs/overview.png)

-The resource node (SENSOR) streams data from a particular resource.
-(Your resource’s data is being pushed on whatever frequency you push data from your device to the Google Pub/Sub Topic).
+The stream sensor will receive data for a particular resource.
+Device data is pushed from a device to the Google Pub/Sub Topic, and then via the google function forwarded to the Broker.
-The Sensor has in this examples 2 boundaries; Above and Below, when its Above or Below a specific value it activates or deactivates a light.
-This actuation is just a simple Message that is pushed to a Topic that your device can listen to in order to take action depending on the message.
+The Sensor has in this examples 2 triggers: `Above` and `Below`, when its `Above` or `Below` a specific value it activates or deactivates a light.

+The actuator is just a simple waylay webscript call, which will pass as the argument json message that will be via the webscript pass to the device over google pub channel.
+For further information on actuators, please go to this [link](api/sensors-and-actuators)

 ## Creating a test template
 Things to provide in this template: